 We did receive a handful of blocked message reports from ChannelReply users right after the opt-out update was released.
 This appears to have been a problem with Amazon’s ability to recognize replies.
 Since we’ve gotten no more of these reports for several days now and had no trouble in our own tests, we believe they have since resolved it.

 Now that everything seems to run smoothly and Amazon has promised not to suspend any accounts, we feel safe saying the opt-out update won’t cause any trouble for our users.
-If you run into any issues, though, please leave a comment below or contact us.
+If you run into any issues, though, please contact us.
 Keeping messages flowing smoothly between Amazon and your helpdesk is our top priority.